 - Landscape architecture

-The work produced for the Personal Investigation will build on the skills from the first year of the course and be driven by critical and contextual research of designers.
+The work produced for the Personal Investigation will build on the skills from the first year of the course and will be driven by critical and contextual research of designers.
 The project will culminate with students producing an original and imaginative three-dimensional manufactured object with a practical purpose.

 At the end of the second year students will undertake an externally set practical examination.
 They will have eight weeks to complete the preparatory work and will produce their final piece during a 15 hour practical examination.